maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 # PROJECT NAME
 *replace the **PROJECT NAME** header with your project's name*
-- Screen shot of logo/navigation of mobile deployed site
+- Screenshot of logo/navigation of mobile deployed site
-- Include link to deployed project with one one line explanation of project
+- Include a link to deployed project with one line explanation of project

 ## Author
 DEVELOPER_NAME

 ## Project Overview
-- Include picture of site that shows it in responsive states and links to deployed code: http://ami.responsivedesign.is/
+- Include a picture of site that shows it in responsive states and links to deployed code: http://ami.responsivedesign.is/
 - One or two paragraphs providing an overview of your project.
 - Write this as a sales pitch or commercial making users want to purchase your website.
-- Include link to your deployed website
+- Include a link to your deployed website

 ## UX